JSONDR/miscellaneous_assertions/OWNERSHIP.md

 ## Exception

-The files named **file** and **bytes_permutor** are expressly excluded from this proprietary restriction and are released under an open source license.
+The files named **file** and **bytes_permutor.py** are expressly excluded from this proprietary restriction and are released under an open source license.
 Refer to their individual file headers or associated LICENSE for terms of use.

 ## Enforcement

 Any unauthorized use, reproduction, modification, distribution, or other activity involving proprietary files or materials is strictly prohibited and may result in legal action, including but not limited to claims for damages, injunctive relief, and any other remedies available under applicable law.

-## Contact

-For licensing inquiries or requests for written permission, contact the repository owner via GitHub.